rml-lee/Employee-Data-Analysis/Findings-Analysis.md

 **Findings:**

-  - All managers have an average employee satisfaction of 4.0 or above indicating a high performaning management team.
+  - All managers have an average employee satisfaction of 4.0 or above indicating a well performing management team.

   - Among the managers, Kelley Spirea (Production) has the highest percentage of employees with scores above 4.0, while Kissy Sullivan has the lowest.